KatherineTrice/starter-hugo-academic/content/authors/admin/_index.md

     - course: PhD in Psychology
       institution: Northeastern University
       year: Anticipated May 2026
-    - course: PhD in Linguistics
+    - course: PhD-Candidate in Linguistics
       institution: University of Delaware
       year: Transferred with Lab to Northeastern
     - course: Bachelor of Arts degree in Linguistics, Minor in ASL